Arab

 The McHardie's settled in the Bulls area.

-Henry married Eliza Williamson (arrived Olympus 1841) and they had 4 children in Wellington before moving to Napier.
+Williamson (arrived Olympus 1841) and they had 4 children in Wellington before moving

 This family largely stayed in the Hawkes Bay area.